What is CoCoRaHS and Why Does Tom Participate? A Guide to Citizen Weather Science

 What is CoCoRaHS?

 CoCoRaHS (Community Collaborative Rain, Hail and Snow Network) is a free volunteer weather observation network where home observers submit daily precipitation readings to NOAA.
-The network has over 20,000 active observers across the US and fills in precipitation data gaps between official weather stations.
+The network has over 20,000 active observers across the US.

 How do I join CoCoRaHS?

 Sign up free at cocorahs.org.
-You'll need a Stratus Precision Rain Gauge (the official CoCoRaHS gauge), a mounting location that meets the network's guidelines, and about 2 minutes per day to check and submit your reading.
+You'll need a Stratus® Professional Precision Rain Gauge (the official CoCoRaHS gauge), a mounting location that meets the network's guidelines, and about 2 minutes per day.

 Is CoCoRaHS free?

 Yes.
 CoCoRaHS membership is completely free.
-The only cost is the Stratus gauge itself, which is the official network gauge and costs approximately $20.
+The only cost is the Stratus® Professional Precision Rain Gauge itself, which costs approximately $20.

 How much time does CoCoRaHS participation take?